End of Life Law - Voluntary Assisted Dying -FAQs

 Yes.
 A person who has requested VAD and started the process can change their mind at any time.
 They do not have to continue the VAD process.
 If a person has been prescribed or dispensed the VAD medication, they can choose not to take it.

 No. Medical practitioners, nurse practitioners, registered nurses, allied health professionals, and enrolled nurses have the right to conscientiously object to participating in VAD.
 Personal care workers can also choose not to be involved with VAD.
-However, in some States, objecting health professionals may still have certain legal obligations, such as to provide information to a person requesting VAD.
+However, in some jurisdictions, objecting health professionals may still have certain legal obligations, such as to provide information to a person requesting VAD.

-Contact your State health department to find out more about the training and requirements for your profession.
+Contact your jurisdiction’s health department to find out more about the training and requirements for your profession.
 If you want to provide VAD, you should speak to the manager of your residential facility or aged care service to let them know this, and to find out the facility’s or service’s position on VAD.

 The answer to this will be different for each person.
-It depends on where they live (e.g. at home or in a residential facility) and in which State, and how they will have the VAD medication.
+It depends on where they live (e.g. at home or in a residential facility) and in which jurisdiction, and how they will have the VAD medication.

 A person receiving home care can choose to have the medication at home if circumstances permit.
-In some States, a resident may be unable to take the VAD medication at their residential facility, if the facility chooses not to provide VAD.
+In some jurisdictions, a resident may be unable to take the VAD medication at their residential facility, if the facility chooses not to provide VAD.
 Also, if a person needs a practitioner to administer the VAD medication to them, this might have to take place in a particular location e.g. a hospital.

 Learn more in the End of Life Law Toolkit factsheets Voluntary assisted dying in aged care: Residential facilities in Victoria, Western Australia and Tasmania and South Australia, Queensland and New South Wales